 If you call, you will probably get a call centre employee, who will ask you some standard questions to help them work out if your case ticks the right boxes for them.
 When you call us – one of our staff will answer the phone and ask you how we can help.

-After getting some basic details, you will be transferred straight through to lawyers with the right expertise for your case.
+After getting some basic details, you will be transferred to one of our lawyers with the right expertise for your case.

 When you submit an online enquiry from our website, it is sent straight to our Principal Director.
 Arrangements will be made within 24 hours of your enquiry, usually sooner, for you to speak with the right lawyer for your case.